Ceci-Aguilera/fullstack-web-home-key-renovations/Readme.md

     - Django-Environ (To Fetch the environment variables in the settings.py files)
     - Psycopg2-binary (To manage the PostgreSQL Database)
     - Gunicorn (To manage the running instance of the django web app)
+    - Django-Rest-Knox (To manage user authentication via Token)

     __Note:__ All this packages are specified in the _requirements.txt_ file inside the __django_backend__ folder.
 Links to their official documentation can be found at the [Useful Links](#useful_links) section.

 - __React:__ The frontend library in use.
 This was created via ``npx create-react-app``.
 The only extra packages that were installed (ignoring the ones that are automatically pre-installed) are:
     - Bootstrap and React-Bootstrap (For styling)
     - Axios (To make calls to the Django Backend)
+    - React-Router-Dom and Router-Dom (For managing routing)

     __Note:__ The bootstrap css link has been added to the index.js file that is inside the __react_frontend/src__ folder.
 The links to the official documentation of these packages is included in the [Useful Links](#useful_links) section.